 System: Sega Master System

-Oi, grab your sword and shield, adventurer!
-Strap in for some proper old-school questing with Golvellius: Valley of Doom on the Sega Master System, the December 1988 action-adventure that throws you into a dangerous valley full of monsters, traps and ancient secrets.
+ToggleGolvellius on the Sega Master System is a cracking little action-adventure that still holds its own today.
+This Golvellius Sega Master System title throws you into a dangerous valley full of monsters, traps and ancient secrets.
 As the heroic warrior, you slash, jump and explore your way through a big nonlinear world in search of the legendary treasures.
-In 2026, does this forgotten Master System gem still shine, or has the valley finally claimed it?
+In 2026, does this Golvellius on the Sega Master System forgotten gem still shine, or has the valley finally claimed it?

 Gameplay: Slash, Jump, and Explore

 The valley curse?
-The difficulty can be pretty steep in places, with some tricky platforming sections and tough enemy placement that punishes mistakes harshly.
-A few areas feel confusing without guidance, and dying sends you back quite a way.
-The controls can feel a touch stiff by modern standards, especially when jumping and attacking at the same time.
+The difficulty can be pretty steep in places.
+Some tricky platforming sections and tough enemy placement punish mistakes harshly.
+A few areas feel confusing without guidance.
+Dying sends you back quite a way.
+The controls can feel a touch stiff by modern standards, especially when jumping and attacking at the same time in this Golvellius Sega Master System title.

 Still, when you’re slicing through hordes of monsters and uncovering new areas, it’s proper good fun.